reimagined/resolve/docs/basics/curl.md

+This document demonstrates how to communicate with a reSolve backend using a

+- Unix shell-compatible console
+- curl

+This document provides input samples that you can use to communicate with a reSolve backend via a console.
+To try the provided inputs on your machine, download and run the Shopping List example project.

-Creating a new shopping list name "List 1":
+1. Create a new shopping list name "List 1":

 ```sh
 $ curl -i http://localhost:3000/api/commands/ \